 Assistant Professor/Principal Investigator

-Yuu developed his first interest in the cell cycle as a PhD student in Prof. Mitsuhiro Yanagida's lab at Kyoto University (Japan) and began studying the function of the ubiquitin ligase, Anaphase Promoting Complex (APC/C), first in a unicellular model organism, fission yeast.
-In 2004 after the completion of his PhD, he joined Dr Hiro Yamano's lab at Marie Curie Research Institute in the UK and investigated the enzymatic mechanisms of the APC/C using cell-free reconstituted systems including Xenopus egg extracts.
-After a short second postdoctoral research in Prof. David Glover's lab, Yuu obtained Cancer Research UK Career Development Fellowship to set up his own laboratory at the Department of Genetics at Cambridge University in 2011.
-He started investigating the role of the APC/C in the regulation of the centrosome in a multicellular model, Drosophila melanogaster.
-In 2018 he took a Professor position at the School of Life Science and Technology at ShanghaiTech University.
-Ever since, Yuu has continued pursuing his interest in understanding the cell cycle control mechanism in development and disease.
+Yuu developed his interest in the cell cycle during this PhD at Kyoto University in Japan.
+Under the supervision of Prof. Mitsuhiro Yanagida, Yuu studied the functions of one of the master cell cycle regulators, the ubiquitin ligase Anaphase Promoting Complex (APC/C) in a unicellular model organism, the fission yeast S. pombe.
+After the completion of his PhD, in 2004 he joined Dr Hiro Yamano's lab at Marie Curie Research Institute in the UK and investigated the catalytic mechanism of the APC/C using cell-free in vitro reconstituted systems, such as Xenopus egg extracts.
+After the short second postdoctoral research with Prof. David Glover, Yuu obtained Cancer Research UK Career Development Fellowship and set up his own lab at the Department of Genetics at Cambridge University in 2011.
+With his lab members Yuu started investigating the roles of the APC/C in the regulation of the centrosome in a multicellular model, the fruit fly Drosophila melanogaster.
+After 7 years of research at Cambridge, in 2018 he took up Assistant Professor position at the School of Life Science and Technology at ShanghaiTech University.
+Since Yuu is continuing pursuing his strong interest in understanding the cell cycle control mechanism in multicellular organisms, including humans.

 Maïté Leturcq, Ph.D.